December 31, 2019Our Top 5 Blog Posts of 2019

 Delivering interactive performance via multiple business interfaces while managing cost remains a challenge, even in today’s new cloud data warehouses.

-The AtScale Virtual Data Warehouse
+The AtScale Intelligent Data Virtualization

 Move beyond data extracts, lengthy cube building processes, or complex data pipelines.
-Instead give your users a business friendly interface without turning them into data engineers while providing the proper governance, data lineage using a live connection to your data without any data movement.
+Instead give your users a business-friendly interface without turning them into data engineers while providing the proper governance, data lineage using a live connection to your data without any data movement.

 Avoid costly access to the raw data thus increasing the throughput, concurrency, performance and significant cost reduction.